Get Your Free Mesothelioma Guide

 Asbestos can also contaminate products that contain other minerals such as talc.
 The presence of asbestos in talc increases your risk of developing various cancers, including ovarian cancer and mesothelioma.

 Asbestos is known to cause mesothelioma, lung cancer, laryngeal cancer and ovarian cancer.
-Mesothelioma and lung cancer are the most frequently diagnosed.
+Mesothelioma and lung cancer are the most frequently diagnosed types of asbestos cancer.
 Most types of mesothelioma occur 20 to 60 years after the initial asbestos exposure.

 As a comprehensive analysis published March 2024 on the global burden of occupational asbestos exposure reports, “Asbestos fibers are mainly inhaled with air, and have local carcinogenic effects on target organs (lungs, larynx, ovaries) and related serous membranes (pleura, pericardium, peritoneum, vaginal membranes), resulting in lung cancer, larynx cancer, ovarian cancer, pleura, and peritoneal mesothelioma.”
 The authors emphasized no amount of asbestos exposure is safe.